 Ancestras is a byproduct of Petrona Martinez’s extensive international career.
 For instance, Martinez and Susana Baca met in Barcelona around 1999.
 Later, they were nominated for the same Latin Grammy Award in 2002, and now they published a duet together with an outstanding stop-motion animated video, “El Niño Roncón.”
 “My respect for Ms. Petrona Martinez is infinite,” affirms Susana Baca, one of the most iconic voices in Latin America and the first Afro-descendant woman to occupy a ministry in Peru.
 Martinez and Baca share a common conscience as identity icons of their respective countries after gaining accolades and political recognition for their Afrodiasporic cultural heritages in international spheres.
 Moreover, they both were able to publicly question and overcome the historical discriminations based on race and gender in the Americas and Europe.

-Ancestras was produced between Bogotá, the Caribbean, and New York by Grammy-nominee Manuel García-Orozco, and co-produced by Mayte Montero.
+Ancestras was produced between Bogotá, the Caribbean, and New York by Grammy-nominee and Latin Grammy-awarded Manuel García-Orozco, and co-produced by Mayte Montero.
 Like previous Chaco World Music releases, Ancestras assumes a documentary character and includes academic writings, visual works, and an interactive packaging which complement Martinez’s compositions and oral testimonies.
+This artwork was nominated for Best Recording Package at the 2022 Latin Grammys.
 The album is the product of an interdisciplinary team made up mostly of women.
 The team includes visual artists (Lido Pimienta, Isaura Angulo, Ledania, Karen Flórez), sound engineers (María Elisa Ayerbe, Soular, María Triana), Afrofeminist-writers (Ochy Curiel, Mónica Carrillo, Natalia Santiesteban), and designers Cactus Taller Gráfico.